bibineko/ScriptAutoRunner/README.md

 # ScriptAutoRunner for JJ

-Injects to any Script into a Website.
+Injects to any Script into all frames within a Website.
 It can be autorun as well.
+This add-in was forked from nakajmg/ScriptAutoRunner.

 ![](ss/02.png)